ethagnawl/rmuxinator/README.md

 ## What is this?
 This project aims to be a clone of [tmuxinator](https://github.com/tmuxinator/tmuxinator), which allows users to define tmux project profiles (e.g. open two windows, split each into three panes and run specific commands in each).
-It is written in Rust and will be more performant, dependable and simpler to install.
-It's also a great excuse for me to learn more about Rust, its ecosystem and distributing binaries for various platforms.
+It is written in Rust and will be more dependable (config is typechecked where possible) and simpler to install.
+It's also a great excuse for me to learn more about Rust, its ecosystem and compiling/distributing binaries for various platforms.

 ## How does it work?
 - install tmux (preferably >= 3.0a), rust and cargo